mqtt-tools/mqttwarn/HANDBOOK.md

   **Note**: the closing brace `}` of the `targets` dict must be indented; this is an artifact of ConfigParser.

-  Launch `mqttwarn.py` and keep an eye on its log file (`mqttwarn.log` by default).
+  Launch `mqttwarn` and keep an eye on its log file (`mqttwarn.log` by default).
 Publish two messages to the subscribed topic, using

   ```
   mosquitto_pub -t test/1 -m "Hello"